Which Radiator Valve for Smart Radiator Valve

 Which Adapter Do You Need for a Smart Thermostatic Radiator Valve

-This guide covers the most common radiator valve types found in the UK and the adapters and thread sizes required for each.
+This guide covers the most common radiator valve types found in homes and the adapters and thread sizes required for each.

 Why You May Need an Adapter